msieb1/msieb.io/index.md

 **Maximilian Sieb**, Matthias Schultheis, Sebastian Szelag, Rudolf Lioutikov, Jan Peters. arXiv:1806.06063.
 May, 2018.

-This project is about inferring dynamical modes of a given trajectory in a non-parametric fashion.
+This paper is about inferring dynamical modes of a given trajectory in a non-parametric fashion.
 Simply said, the algorithm tries to fit multiple linear segments within the trajectory where the number of fitted segments does not have to specified, but is inferred as well by using a non-parametric dirichlet prior ([code](https://github.com/msieb1/switching-linear-dynamical-systems)).
 ![](assets/segmentation.png)